Elementor Review: Can You Build Your Website Without Code?

-One thing I love about the visual drag-and-drop editor is that what you see in while editing is what you get while viewing.
-For example, I made this in a couple of minutes with the editor:
+One thing I love about the visual drag-and-drop editor is that what you see while editing is what you get while viewing.

-You can edit posts and pages just like that.
-But my favorite part about Elementor is that you can add post and page templates for consistency in your web pages across your entire site.
+You can edit posts and pages with the Elementor interface just like that.
+But my favorite part is that Elementor lets you add post and page templates for consistency in your web pages across your entire site.

-A post templates means that every single one of my posts will look how I want it to.
+A post template means that every single one of my posts will look how I want it to.
 To make your own template, you can go to the WordPress Dashboard.
 Click on Templates: